Eduardo Peñalver is Seattle University’s 22nd president.

 His research explores how property law creates or reinforces communal bonds and how property rights mediate the relationship between individuals and communities.
 His book, Property Outlaws (co-authored with Sonia Katyal), published by Yale University Press in February 2010, explores the vital role of disobedience within the evolution of property law.
 His book, An Introduction to Property Theory (co-authored with Gregory Alexander), was published by Cambridge University Press in 2011.

-Peñalver was raised in Puyallup and is married to Sital Kalantry, an associate professor of law at Seattle University School of Law.
+Peñalver was raised in Puyallup and is married to Sital Kalantry, professor of law, associate dean and director of the RoundGlass India Center at Seattle University.
 The two met as undergraduates at Cornell and have two sons.